 I mostly fish nymphs or streamers in high and dirty water.
 Although, at times I throw a dry dropper rig.
 (They took my dry twice today.)
 I use the nymphs to learn about the currents and the structure below.
 And I use the streamers to get a trout’s attention at slightly greater distances.
 Both are good tactics.
 And I let the trout make their choice.

 Venture into the side channels and find the lazy seams next to backwater.
 Look for anything that gives trout a chance to efficiently search for food.
 Think about that.
 Then fish more than the edges.
 Pick out small pieces of water that have some current-break to them.
-Look for structure and find the soft water around it.
+Look for structure, and find the soft water around it.
 Or find a shallow riffle and pick it apart systematically.
 I especially enjoy fishing nymphs in such places.

 Ignore the raging currents in the middle.
 Walk past the good run that produces trout on stonefly nymphs under normal conditions.
 Then take that same rig — the same flies, and move over to a better target for colored conditions.

 Remember, in dirty water, visibility might be a couple feet.
-And trout can see the flies.
+Trout can see the flies.
 So going big or bright may not be necessary.
 Sure, be ready with bold flies like that, but also be ready for trout to eat the same things they did before the rains came.
-Around here, it’s been 14’s and 16’s to match the Henricksons and caddis that they’ve been following through the column.
+Around here, it’s been 14’s and 16’s to match the Hendricksons and caddis that they’ve been following through the column.
 And those are the flies that got the job done today too — in high, dirty water.

 Success is more about picking good spots and staying tight to the target.
 Fish close with repeated casts rather than trying to cover a lot of water with each drift.